balajikamalesh/csv-json-parser/README.md

-A simple csv to json parser using streams.
+A simple to use csv to json parser implemented using Node.js Streams